 First, air pollution is everybody’s problem.
 “No one gets to be different when it comes to smog no matter what jobs we do,” Jia declares, reinforcing the message that the environment should be everybody’s concern.
 However, not discussed in the interview but evident from the film is that there is a difference — one based on class — how they are affected.
-In Hebei, the babies suffer from respiratory problems.
+In Hebei, babies suffer from respiratory problems.
 Meanwhile, in Beijing, the kid takes soccer lessons.
+Air pollution is rife in most areas, you see children and adults wearing a face mask to combat the effects, people covering their mouths as much as possible, and some who are just breathing it all in, it is extremely damaging.

 The second message speaks to the stoicism of the Chinese people (Zhao Tao’s silent, fragile gaze plays particularly well here).
 Jia was quite moved that people living the airpocalypse continue to live their lives as Chinese have done through many difficult times throughout history: